jorgehatccrma/TweetDreams/README.md

 **Note:** the code should be cross-platform, but it has only been tested in OS X (10.5 and 10.6)

-Installation / Set Up / Perform
+Install / Set Up / Perform
 ===============================

 1) Get the code